dev

 Please have a look at DOCKER.md for more details.

-You’d want to build your docker images locally, and eventually pass in your local user’s uid
+You will want to build your docker images locally, and eventually pass in your local user’s uid

 to be able to write to the image (handy for database migration files).
 Assuming your user’s uid